jessepelzar/Axis-Public/README.md

 The method I came up with to compile an image into G-Code utilizes pixels on the canvas which are mapped to physical measurements.
 These pixels are rendered as coordinates which when generated, are reconized by their X and Y positioning on the canvas.

+## Engraving Styles

+Viewing the screenshots below, you can see on the right side there are two boxes above the "Generate Output" button.
+These represent the two engraving styles, Raster and Vector.

+The Rastor process and engraves in a horizontal movement.
+For achieving different saturations, the algorithm adjusts the speed of the laser head and adjusts the laser intensity.

+The Vector process was a little more complex on the other hand due to the nature of vector engraving being outline based.
+This was achived by writing a path following algorithm that could detect black pixels and choosing the next coordinate to be the closest neighbor.

 ## Images

 ![picture](https://github.com/jessepelzar/Axis-Public/blob/master/img1.png)